U.N. envoy says no preconditions for Syria peace talks

 Information Minister Amran Zoabi, in an interview aired on Al Mayadeen TV after Brahimi spoke in Damascus, accused him of using "more than one language ... to please everyone at the expense of the truth".

-He also criticized Brahimi for focusing on humanitarian issues "outside his purview" and for inviting to the peace talks countries that "directly support the hostility against Syria," such as Saudi Arabia and Turkey.
+He also criticised Brahimi for focusing on humanitarian issues "outside his purview" and for inviting to the peace talks countries that "directly support the hostility against Syria," such as Saudi Arabia and Turkey.

 Syrian opposition figure Melhem Droubi, a member of opposition group the Syrian National Council and the Muslim Brotherhood, said he was not surprised by Brahimi's comments about no preconditions.